+Impact of farm mechanization was not discussed in results as mentioned in methodology

 4. CONCLUSION

 The study highlights the significant role of Krishi Vigyan Kendras (KVKs) in enhancing farmers' additional income through targeted Doubling Farmers’ Income (DFI) interventions in North Karnataka.
 The adoption of improved dairy breeds, sheep and goat farming and high-yielding crop varieties has contributed to substantial increases in farmers' income.
-The results indicate that farmers engaged in livestock-based subsidiary occupations, particularly in sheep and goat farming, achieved the highest benefit-cost (B:C) ratio, demonstrating the profitability and viability of diversified farming practices.
+The results indicated that farmers engaged in livestock-based subsidiary occupations, particularly in sheep and goat farming, achieved the highest benefit-cost (B:C) ratio, demonstrating the profitability and viability of diversified farming practices.
 Additionally, the introduction of improved crop varieties resulted in higher yields and increased profitability, further validating the importance of technological interventions in agriculture.

 The findings emphasize the need for continued support and expansion of KVK-led initiatives to ensure sustainable income growth for farmers.
 Strengthening access to improved technologies, training programs, and market linkages will help maximize the economic benefits of these interventions.
-Moreover, policymakers should focus on creating an enabling environment that encourages farmers to adopt integrated farming systems, which not only enhance income but also improve resilience against climate and market uncertainties.
+Moreover, policymakers should focus on creating the environment that encourages/enables farmers to adopt integrated farming systems, which not only enhance income but also improve resilience against climate and market uncertainties.
 Increased investment in agricultural extension services and financial support mechanisms can further accelerate income growth and economic stability for smallholder farmers.

 REFERENCES